Key elements of Retail Ready Packaging design

 What makes good Retail Ready Packaging design?

 There are a few core components all Retail Ready Packaging design includes.
-According to industry consultancy IGD, Retail Ready Packaging is easy to:
+According to industry consultancy IGD, Shelf Ready Packaging is easy to:

 - Identify: A store team is able to clearly see a product name in a storage area and put the package in the appropriate place in a store.